What Is ERP? What You Need To Know About Boiler Efficiency

 Being more cautious with our energy usage and reducing gas emissions is becoming increasingly more important as the years go by, especially after seeing the effect excessive usage has had on the environment so far.
 In 2009, the ERP Directive was signed, bringing positive change in favour of energy efficiency in products.

 What is ERP and which products should be ERP compliant?
 How efficient is your boiler?
 In this guide, we’ll discuss everything you need to know about the directive and how to identify or choose an energy efficient boiler.

 What is ERP?

-The purpose of the ERP Directive is to encourage manufacturers to offer products that are kinder to the environment and which reduce harmful gas emissions through production and disposal.
-As the name of the Directive suggests, it applies to energy related products that have a significant impact on the environment, for example, those using electricity or renewable energy sources, and those products which can be improved upon in their design and functionality.
+The purpose of the ERP Directive is to encourage manufacturers to offer products that are kinder to the environment by reducing harmful gas emissions through production and disposal.
+As the name of the Directive suggests, it applies to energy related products that have a significant impact on the environment.
+For example, those using electricity or renewable energy sources and those products which can be improved upon in their design/functionality.

 Manufacturers and importers are responsible for ensuring their products are ERP compliant.
 They must make sure that each product follows the new guidelines and are only manufactured and sold if they meet these requirements.

 The ERP directive is split between Eco Design and Energy Labelling: